CenterPoint Energy (NYSE:CNP) Issues FY 2022 Earnings Guidance

 CenterPoint Energy (NYSE:CNP – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $1.360-$1.380 for the period, compared to the Thomson Reuters consensus estimate of $1.390.
+The company provided EPS guidance of $1.360-$1.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.390.
 The company issued revenue guidance of -.

 CenterPoint Energy (NYSE:CNP – Get Rating) last released its quarterly earnings results on Tuesday, February 22nd.
-The utilities provider reported $0.36 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.31 by $0.05.
+The utilities provider reported $0.36 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.31 by $0.05.
 The firm had revenue of $2.31 billion during the quarter, compared to analysts’ expectations of $1.72 billion.
 CenterPoint Energy had a return on equity of 14.46% and a net margin of 17.79%.
-During the same period last year, the firm posted $0.29 EPS.
-On average, equities analysts predict that CenterPoint Energy will post 1.39 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the business earned $0.29 EPS.
+As a group, equities research analysts forecast that CenterPoint Energy will post 1.39 EPS for the current year.

-CNP has been the topic of several recent analyst reports.
-StockNews.com cut CenterPoint Energy from a hold rating to a sell rating in a report on Thursday, March 3rd.
-Zacks Investment Research cut shares of CenterPoint Energy from a buy rating to a hold rating and set a $29.00 price objective on the stock. in a research report on Tuesday, December 7th.
-JPMorgan Chase & Co. assumed coverage on shares of CenterPoint Energy in a research report on Friday, December 10th.
-They issued an overweight rating on the stock.
-Scotiabank assumed coverage on shares of CenterPoint Energy in a research report on Wednesday, December 15th.
-They issued a sector perform rating and a $29.00 price objective on the stock.
-Finally, Morgan Stanley assumed coverage on shares of CenterPoint Energy in a research note on Thursday, February 17th.
-They issued an overweight rating and a $30.00 price target on the stock.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat.com, CenterPoint Energy has an average rating of Buy and an average target price of $28.85.

-A number of hedge funds have recently bought and sold shares of the stock.
-Morgan Stanley increased its holdings in CenterPoint Energy by 113.6% during the 2nd quarter.
-Morgan Stanley now owns 1,822,550 shares of the utilities provider’s stock worth $44,689,000 after purchasing an additional 969,280 shares in the last quarter.
-Renaissance Technologies LLC bought a new stake in CenterPoint Energy during the 4th quarter worth approximately $2,007,000.
-Barclays PLC increased its holdings in CenterPoint Energy by 319.9% during the 4th quarter.
-Barclays PLC now owns 3,602,310 shares of the utilities provider’s stock worth $100,544,000 after purchasing an additional 2,744,429 shares in the last quarter.
-MML Investors Services LLC grew its holdings in shares of CenterPoint Energy by 6.8% in the fourth quarter.
-MML Investors Services LLC now owns 55,168 shares of the utilities provider’s stock valued at $1,540,000 after acquiring an additional 3,510 shares in the last quarter.
-Finally, Marshall Wace LLP bought a new position in shares of CenterPoint Energy in the fourth quarter valued at approximately $3,098,000.
-91.52% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+Sei Investments Co. boosted its position in shares of CenterPoint Energy by 10.1% in the 4th quarter.
+Sei Investments Co. now owns 463,574 shares of the utilities provider’s stock valued at $12,935,000 after purchasing an additional 42,599 shares during the period.
+Marshall Wace LLP purchased a new stake in shares of CenterPoint Energy during the 4th quarter worth about $3,098,000.
+Glenmede Trust Co.
+NA raised its stake in shares of CenterPoint Energy by 18.6% during the 4th quarter.
+Glenmede Trust Co.
+NA now owns 95,520 shares of the utilities provider’s stock worth $2,665,000 after purchasing an additional 14,971 shares in the last quarter.
+Comerica Bank raised its stake in shares of CenterPoint Energy by 2.1% in the 4th quarter.
+Comerica Bank now owns 78,155 shares of the utilities provider’s stock valued at $2,132,000 after acquiring an additional 1,598 shares in the last quarter.
+Finally, Renaissance Technologies LLC bought a new position in shares of CenterPoint Energy in the 4th quarter valued at approximately $2,007,000.
+Institutional investors and hedge funds own 91.52% of the company’s stock.

 CenterPoint Energy, Inc is a holding company, which engages in the business of power generation and distribution.
 It operates through the following segments: Houston Electric Transmission & Distribution (T&D), Indiana Electric Integrated, Natural Gas Distribution, Energy Services, Infrastructure Services, Midstream Investments, and Corporate and Other.